-This town is beautiful and it was here that I learnt that the word ‘Bad’ in German means a place with rich mineral water or hot springs.
-There is a big centre in the town that has indoor and outdoor hot spring pools, so I spent 3 hours here floating around in the mineral-filled waters that made my skin feel very cleansed.
+This town is beautiful and it was here that I learned that the word ‘Bad’ in German means a place with rich mineral water or hot springs.
+There is a big center in the town that has indoor and outdoor hot spring pools, so I spent 3 hours here floating around in the mineral-filled waters that made my skin feel very cleansed.

 ARRIVING TO ZURICH, SWITZERLAND

 The following day I set off to Zurich to spend the day and a night before flying out.
 The weather was terrible unfortunately so I wasn’t able to see much of the city without getting wet.
 I went to Subway for lunch and it ended up costing me equivalent to AUD $20 for a footlong sub.
 I was shocked!
 I definitely didn’t go out for dinner this night haha.

 I was lucky enough to have a friend, that lives in Zurich, let me stay the night in her apartment.
 Another reason why making friendships and connections on the road is fantastic!

 Well, I must say that Switzerland is by far the most beautiful country I have ever traveled to and I will definitely do it all again in the winter months!